 What can you send through ecommerce Email Marketing

 Yes, ecommerce email marketing is an effective way of communicating with your customers.
 Most companies send traditional emails such as ‘Welcome Email, Promotional Email, or Transactional Emails’.
 But do you know, there is a lot more you can do through ecommerce email marketing, such as sending blogs, newsletters, holiday discounts, and coupons, and even asking for feedback.
 These were a few more ecommerce email marketing examples.
 But, first things first, let us see an example of the above-mentioned three types of emails.

 Types of ecommerce Email Marketing

 Let us talk about our personal lives before starting this topic.
 What do you do when you get guests at home?
-You invite them in, isn’t it.
+You invite them in, isn’t it?
 In most cases, you may begin by saying, ‘Hi, How are you doing.
 Please come in, welcome to our house’.
 Why do we do this?
-To make our guests feel special, feel welcomed, and we greet them to make them comfortable because we are genuinely happy seeing our guests turned up to our invitation.
+To make our guests feel special, feel welcome, and we greet them to make them comfortable because we are genuinely happy seeing our guests turn up to our invitation.
 Similarly, if someone visits your website, you should drop in a ‘Welcome Email’ to greet them and tell them how happy you are by adding a new member to your family.
 Welcome Email is one such type of email marketing for online retailers.